Rotary Tuition Rebate Program

 2. How much will it cost me to participate in this program?

 Nothing!
 You don’t have to buy anything extra, you don’t pay a penny more, and you can make your purchases whenever YOU choose.
-The reason for its effectiveness is simple: families receive the rebate by making purchases that they would make anyway, for groceries, clothing, etc.
+The reason for its effectiveness is simple: families receive the rebate by making purchases that they would make anyway, for groceries, gasoline, restaurants, clothing, etc.

 3. Why did you refer to this as SCRIP earlier?

 Scrip is a term that means “substitute money”.
 When we purchase scrip, we are purchasing negotiable gift certificates that are used just like cash.

 4. What merchants are participating in this program?

 A list of merchants both locally owned and national companies are available for your review.
 You will see the company name, the certificate amount and the percentage that will be the “rebate” that you will receive.
 Currently there are over 700 national retailers and more than 50 local retailers available.
 These do change frequently, so check back often to see what new businesses are available.

 5. Will there be more local companies’ participating in the program?